jivinchugh/fragments/README.md

    Install by running the command
    `npm install --save pino pino-pretty pino-http`

-   then create and configure Pino Logger instance
+   Then create and configure Pino Logger instance in `src/logger.js`

 ```
 // src/logger.js